Dmitriy-Frostoff/boilerplate-webpack-gulp-html-scss-js-components/README.md

   - `projectName/src/shared/utilities` - `segment`, contains utilities and helpers commonly used in the entire app:

     - `projectName/src/shared/utilities/handleFilesWithDynamicHash` - `segment`, the utility to handle appropriately with the files with dynamically generated name hashes.
+Check the example and docs inside the `projectName/src/shared/utilities/handleFilesWithDynamicHash/getCashedFilename.js` for more;

-Check the example and docs inside the `projectName/src/shared/utilities/handleFilesWithDynamicHash/_testExample.js` for more;
+    - `projectName/src/shared/utilities/handleFilesWithDynamicHash` - `segment`, the utility to improt all files from folder (to nest it to the bundle).
+Check the example and docs inside the `projectName/src/shared/utilities/handleFilesWithDynamicHash/importAllfromFolder.js` for more;

     - `projectName/src/shared/utilities/htmlCreateComponent` - `segment`, as described above it's an utility to turn your `*.html` chunk file improted to the `*.(js|ts)` code into the `html template` to use it in your app (e.g. in a `SPA`).
 Check the example and docs inside the `projectName/src/shared/utilities/htmlCreateComponent/htmlCreateComponentHelper.js` for more;